 We develop, manufacture, market and sell a broad range of tests and perform services for various livestock diseases and conditions, and have active research and development and in-licensing programs in this area.
 Our strategy is to offer proprietary tests with superior performance characteristics for use in government programs to control or eradicate disease and disease outbreaks and in livestock and poultry producers' disease and reproductive management programs.
 Disease outbreaks are episodic and unpredictable, and certain diseases that are prevalent at one time may be substantially contained or eradicated at a later time.
 In response to outbreaks, testing initiatives may lead to exceptional demand for certain products in certain periods.
 Conversely, successful eradication programs may result in significantly decreased demand for certain products.
 In addition, increases in government funding may lead to increased demand for certain products and budgetary constraints may lead to decreased demand for certain products.
-As result, the performance of this business can fluctuate.
+As result, the performance in certain sectors of this business can fluctuate.

 Our strategy in the dairy testing business is to develop, manufacture and sell antibiotic residue and contaminant testing products that satisfy applicable regulatory requirements or dairy processor standards for testing of milk and provide reliable field performance.
-The manufacture of these testing products leverages the SNAP platform as well as the manufacturing equipment of our rapid assay business, incorporating customized reagents for antibiotic and contaminant detection.
+The manufacture of these testing products leverages the SNAP platform and production assets that also support our rapid assay business, which also leverages the SNAP platform.
+The dairy SNAP products, incorporate customized reagents for antibiotic and contaminant detection.
 To successfully increase sales of dairy testing products, we believe that we need to increase penetration in dairy processors and develop product line enhancements and extensions.